Plixo2/Karina-VSCode/README.md

     "source": "src"
   }
   ```
-- Set a Keybind for the `karina.run.main` command to run the main class
+- Set a Keybind for the `karina.run.main` command or use the command palette to run the main function of your project.